" /> Florida Mediation Attorney | Ludwin Law Group

 • Debt collection and payment disputes

-Stat: 85% of disputes that enter mediation settle without going to litigation.
+Key statistic: 85% of disputes that enter mediation settle without proceeding to litigation.
+Pre-suit mediation avoids court costs, discovery, and months of delay.

 Commercial & Business Mediation

 Business disputes drain time, money, and morale.
-Mediation resolves commercial conflicts while preserving business relationships and confidentiality.
+Mediation resolves commercial conflicts while preserving business relationships and protecting confidential information that would be exposed in litigation.

 • Partnership disputes and ownership disagreements